ifmcjthenknczny/snake-tsx/README.md

 [Deployed game](https://snake-tsx.vercel.app/)

-> Note:
-> It is kind of old code that I started writing long time ago.
-It works just fine, but it is not as clean I would like to.
+> <ins>Note:</ins> It is kind of old code that I started writing long time ago.
+It works just fine, but it is not as clean as I would like it to be.

 ![Here there was supposed to be the screenshot of the application](screenshot.png)